aws-samples/aws-online-data-migration-workshop/on-demand/README.md

 <br/><br/>

-9. Open the Chrome icon located on the desktop of the **Windows EC2 instance** and open a link to the workshop instructions  https://github.com/aws-samples/aws-online-data-migration-workshop/blob/master/module1/README.md and in another tab login to your AWS Account
+9. Open the Chrome icon located on the desktop of the **Windows EC2 instance** that you deployed.
+Then open the following workshop instructions ( https://github.com/aws-samples/aws-online-data-migration-workshop/blob/master/filegateway/README.md)in the Chrome browser.
+Then in another Chrome tab login to your AWS Account
     URL <https://console.aws.amazon.com>

     -   From the AWS console, on the top left, click **Services** and type &